himmAllRight/himmAllRight-source/content/post/replace-zfs-mirror-drive.md

 ...
 ```

-At first, I still didn't know drive which was which.
-However, after looking at
+At first, I still didn't know which drive was which.
+However, after looking
-the output closer, I noticed that one of the listed Toshiba drives had the
+deeper, I noticed that *one* of the Toshiba drives listed had the line
-line `not_present: 1`... indicating it was the broken drive I removed!
+`not_present: 1`, indicating that it was the broken drive I had removed!

 #### Replacing the drive

-With the `guid` of the broken drive, I was able to start the process to
+With the `guid` of the broken drive known, I was able to start the process of
-replacing it in the pool with my new one.
-I issued the following `zpool
+replacing it in the pool with the new one.
+I issued a `zpool replace` command
-replace` command:
+with the following arguments:

 ```bash
 sudo zpool replace Data 4676737554230074290 /dev/sdd
 ```

-The `zpool replace` command requires three arguments:

-* the name of the pool (`Data`),
+* `Data` - the name of the pool

-* the `guid` of the previous drive (`4676737554230074290`), and
+* `4676737554230074290` - the `guid` of the previous drive

-* the path to my new drive (`/dev/sdd`).
+* `/dev/sdd` - the path to the new drive

 Afterwards, the resilvering process started (rebuilding the mirror by copying
-the data from the one drive to the new one).
+data from one drive to the other).
 I was able to check the status of
 the process using `zpool status Data`.

 ```bash